severinsm/severinsm.github.io/about.md

 Hi, I'm **Maikel Severins**.<br>
 I'm a passionate **IT lover**, that specialized in **IT infra**, **Cyber Security** and **DevOps**.<br>
-I like to know what I'm doing, and minimize mistakes. that's why I'm intresested to write everything as a code.<br>
+I like to know what I'm doing, and minimize mistakes. that's why I'm interested to write everything as a code.<br>
 Please check my [Resume][resume] to find out more about me!<br>
-And I'm also a [heavy gamer]!<br>
-Please check my [resume] if you wish to know more about me.

 ***